 Dealing with a smelly pet or can't stand the smell of fresh paint?
 Look no further than your kitchen to keep these annoying odors at bay.

 If you’re about to cook fish but are worried about the scent lingering on your hands afterward, halve a lemon and rub your hands with the cut ends before handling fish.
 If the smell persists after you’ve finished cooking, scrub wet hands with baking soda and rinse with warm water.
-Here’s how to clean your house with a lemon instead of chemicals.

 Keep your garbage can smelling fresh by sprinkling baking soda in the bottom each time you change out the bag.
 Baking soda is one of the most effective natural deodorizers out there and will prevent the area from smelling.
 Here are more brilliant uses for baking soda around your house.